Speedrun.com Knowledge Base

 - URL: The URL is the link to the leaderboard as browsed over the web and should be kept short and adequate.
 It’s usually set as an acronym.
 Examples: /oot /mm /mp /sms

 - Cover / Japanese Cover: Moderators can set the cover of a game here.
 Preferable sizes are around 256x360.

 - Platforms: Set and remove platforms here.
 Click on “Show obscure platforms…” below the list to show additional, less common platforms.

 - Regions: Set the Regions applicable to the game.
 If a game was released worldwide, regions are best kept empty.

 - Game types: Game types are a separate variable to the leaderboard that define a different type of leaderboard, ex. a leaderboard being a modification to an already existing game, a fangame, a category extension, or various others.
-These game types can only be set by Speedrun.com Site Staff and must be requested through this thread.
+These game types can only be set by Speedrun.com Site Staff and must be requested through the Support Hub.